Ice Halwa recipe: Traditional Bombay melt in the mouth sweet

 • ½ tsp cardamom powder

-• Few drops rose water (optional)
+• A few drops of rose water (optional)

 Toppings